PandekaNP/example-project/README.md

 # example-project
 This a test project form my new git account ...fingers crossed

-well, account is open, still got a long way to go ...let keep going
+Well, account is open, still got a long way to go ...lets keep going